Sunday River (ski resort)

-Sunday River is a ski resort located in Newry, Maine, in the United States.
-It is one of Maine's largest and most visited ski resorts.
-Its vertical drop of 2340 ft is the second largest in Maine (after Sugarloaf) and the sixth largest in New England.
-Sunday River has the most terrain among the East Coast skiing destinations, including eight different peaks.
-The resort features 135 trails across eight interconnected mountain peaks, and is serviced by a network of 18 lifts.
+Sunday River is a ski resort in the northeastern United States, located in Newry, Maine, One of Maine's largest and most visited ski resorts, its vertical drop of 2340 ft is the second largest in Maine (after Sugarloaf) and the sixth largest in New England.
+The resort features 139 trails across eight interconnected mountain peaks, and is serviced by a network of 19 lifts.

+In 1960, Sunday River had four ski runs, a t-bar lift and a rope-tow lift, lift fees were US$3.50 (or $1 for tow-rope), and the ski season was from approximately December 20 to April 15.

 Sunday River and its sister resort Sugarloaf have been operated by Boyne Resorts since being sold by American Skiing Company in 2007 for a combined $77 million.
 The resort's land has been owned by CNL Lifestyle, then Och-Ziff Capital Management, and leased back to Boyne.

 In 2018, Boyne Resorts completed the purchase of all leased ski areas in New England from CNL Lifestyle.

 Vertical descent

 Vertical Descent of the mountain, as well as the vertical descent from the chairlifts.